 Cost of Sights and Tours in Iran

 So we’ve got the basics covered, we have a roof over our head and our bellies filled with delicious food.
 Now lets get to the reason we came to Iran, to see the country right?
 Iran is filled with many beautiful sights, from UNESCO World Heritage gardens, mind-blowingly beautiful mosques, and well lets not forget the nature.
 But sightseeing and tours come with a price, and contrary to what the old lonely planet told us, sightseeing in Iran is not the cheapest.
 Prices are often split between prices for locals and prices for tourists, and while yes we can have a whole discussion if this is fair or not, it is just the way it is and sadly enough we do not have the ability to change it.
-So if you want to see the wonders of the country, you might have to just accept it, pay the price, but trust me you’ll be happy you did.
+So if you want to see the wonders of the country, you might have to just accept it, pay the price, but trust me you’ll be happy you did, as you don’t want to leave anything of your Iran bucket list!
 I spent a total of €165 on sightseeing and tours.
 Here are some example cost:

 And while these entry fees might not seem high, visiting every mosque and sight does add up… However, not every sight will cost you money.
 Some mosques do not have entry prices, if you want you can often leave a small donation instead.
 The Aran va Bidgol mosque, for example was free of entry, but just as beautiful as some of the other mosques I have seen.
+And while these costs may end up, some mosques, like the Nasir Al-Mulk Mosque are worth the money.
 After a while you will also get a bit more selective of which sight you might want to see, we did.
 In the end I still felt I had seen everything I wanted to see, and used my money wisely, but this is all personal of course.
 If I didn’t do a tour in Kerman I would have cut these cost down in half for example.

 Cost of Transport in Iran